-Help coordinate and set up for this student art and music event in the spring (May 14, 2020).
+Help coordinate and set up for this student art and music event in the spring.

 Bulletin Boards and Weekly Packets

-Organize and host fall chili lunch (this year on 10/24/19) and spring luncheon (5/1/2020) for Irving staff, as well as the WORM Club appreciation breakfast in the spring.
+Organize and host the Fall Chili Lunch and Spring Luncheon for Irving staff, as well as the WORM Club appreciation breakfast in the Spring.

 Dancing for Desserts